npx bivvy init --cursorThen ask your AI agent to create a new climb and you're ready to go!

 Bivvy provides a structured framework for AI-driven development through a combination of Product Requirements Documents (PRDs) and task management.
 Here's how it works:

-When you run bivvy init --cursor
+When you run bivvy init --cursor, Bivvy:

-directory for finished workA "Climb" is Bivvy's term for a development project, which can be a feature, bug fix, task, or exploration.
+.cursor/rules/bivvy.mdc file with the AI interaction rules.bivvy directory with example files.bivvy/complete directory for finished workA "Climb" is Bivvy's term for a development project, which can be a feature, bug fix, task, or exploration.
 Each Climb consists of two key components:

-for mandatory checkpoints.bivvy/
+.bivvy/[id]-climb.md).bivvy/[id]-moves.json)todo, climbing, skip, or completerest: true for mandatory checkpoints.bivvy/

 ├── [id]-climb.md # Active PRD